John 11:25 “Jesus said to her, “I am the resurrection and the life. He who believes in Me, though he may die, he shall live”

-- Called by name–An encouraging reminder of why God tests is found in who He is testing.
-God’s people are tested, He has called them His own and He is purposeful in how He acts on their behalf.
+*Called by name–An encouraging reminder of why God tests His people is found in who He is testing.
+Only God’s people are tested, He has called them His own and He is purposeful in how He acts on their behalf.
 The fire of discipline can be troubling at the time but the reward is worth the journey.
-A knowledge and understanding of the magnitude of God’s love is seated deep in the heart of the one who comes through the fire, refined like gold.
+The knowledge and understanding gained through testing shows forth the magnitude of God’s love and reveals the depth of devotion in the one who comes through the fire—refined as gold.

 Hebrews 11:17 “By faith Abraham, when he was tested, offered up Isaac, and he who had received the promises offered up his only begotten son,”

-- Promises of God–Before you ever go through the fire, the Lord promises that you will not go through it alone.
-Look through the history of God’s people and you will see faithfulness, faithfulness, faithfulness.
-Daniel in lion’s den, Shadrach, Meshach, and Abednego in the fire, Gideon, Elijah, Samuel, David, the list goes on and on.
-Jesus was with these men before His great sacrifice and He promised us before He ascended back into Heaven that He would continue to do the same.
+*The Promises of God–Before you ever go through the fire, the Lord promises that you will not go through it alone.
+Look through the history of God’s people and you will see a consistent pattern—-faithfulness, faithfulness, faithfulness.
+Daniel in the lion’s den, Shadrach, Meshach, and Abednego in the fire, Gideon, Elijah, Samuel, David, and the list goes on and on.
+Jesus was with these men through their trials and He promises His people today that He will never leave them or forsake them.

 Deuteronomy 31:6 “Be strong and courageous; do not be afraid or terrified of them, for it is the LORD your God who goes with you; He will never leave you nor forsake you.”

-- Endurance is key–As you go through the fire, remember that it is the process of the godly to endure.
-By enduring, you learn to trust, you grow in steadfastness, and you learn to wait on the hand of God to move.
-Oh, I pray that I would learn to endure better, I think I’m strong until I’m placed under the fire and then all my imperfections are exposed once again.
+*Endurance is key to a believer–As God’s people go through the fire of testing they must remember that it is a process of godliness by which they endure.
+By enduring, they learn to trust, they grow in steadfastness, and understand the value of learning to wait on God to move.
+How often have I prayed that I would learn to endure in my faith, it’s once I think I’m strong that I’m placed into the fire and all my imperfections are exposed once again.

 Lamentations 3:25-30 “The Lord is good to those who wait for Him,